sriramab/gamamanual/Tutorials/Tutorials/IncrementalModel/IncrementalModel_step6.md

 ## Model Definition
 ### building
 First, we define a new species called **people\_in\_building** inside the **building** species.
 Thus, a building could have agents of this species as **members** and control them.
 The **people\_in\_building** species has for parent the **people** species, which means that a **people\_in\_building** agent has all the properties, aspect and behaviors of a **people** agent.
 In our case, we want the once a people agent inside a building, this people agent does nothing.
 Then, we use the **schedules** facet of the species to remove the **people\_in\_building** from the scheduler.
-In addition, as we do not want to display them, we redefine their aspects as empty aspects.

 ```
 species building {
 	...
         species people_in_building parent: people schedules: [] {
-		aspect circle{}
-		aspect sphere3D{}
 	}
 	...
 }